peer-open-source/xara-docs/source/user/manual/material/uniaxialMaterials/APDVFD.rst

    $G2, |float|, Secondary piston hydrodynamic viscosity.
    $Alpha, |float|, Velocity exponent.
    $L, |float|, The thickness of the total piston (The primary piston is equal to the secondary piston.).
-   $LC, |float|, The thickness of the two ends of the secondary piston head (To ensure the secondary piston could smoothly move from the free segment into the damping segment, it is a smaller diameter than that at the middle.).
+   $LC, |float|, "The thickness of the two ends of the secondary piston head (To ensure the secondary piston could smoothly move from the free segment into the damping segment, it is a smaller diameter than that at the middle.)."
    $DP, |float|, The diameters of the piston (The primary piston is equal to the secondary piston.).
    $DG, |float|, The diameters of the piston rod.
    $N1, |float|, Number of primary piston circular orifices.